openUC2/UC2-GIT/TUTORIALS/DOCUMENTS/UC2 with Hexagonal Block/Readme.md

 Our idea behind having a new design for cube block was to obtain a more stable connection between a cube block and a base plate with a triangular connection diagram.
 But in practice, this idea was impractical because;

-+ The location of the screws cannot create a stable connection between cube and plate.
-Because magnets are located in a triangular shape.
-In practice, magnets generate a gap from the plate through the cube.
-In the attachment points, it does not create a problem but in screw-free points, the gap between plate and cube breaks the stability of the system.
-When we touch the screw-free corners, the cube moves up and down.

-+ To connect lid and base we must use an additional two setscrews.
-Otherwise, they will not attach properly.

 + 6 magnets were used instead of 4 magnets for each base plate.
   + It increases the total cost of the setup.
-  + When we print more than 1 base plate like 2, 3, or more, magnets can be a problem in the corners where 3 or 4 magnets are located next to each other.
+  + When I printed more than 1 base plate like 2, 3, or more, magnets can be a problem in the corners where 3 or 4 magnets are located next to each other.
 Neighbor magnets break the good connection link, while the cube attaches to the plate.

++ In the 2nd task, some optical components could not fit into the hexagon block like LED light source (flashlight), some objectives, and some Thorlab lenses.
+Therefore, I made new designs for unmatched components in Task 2.
+The LED light holder design.
++ In the 2nd task, the total area of the inside of the hexagon is smaller than the cube block.
+The size of the cube base part for 4 different tasks can be seen clearly in Figure 14.
+Side length is 50 mm for Task 1, the distance between 2 edges is 50 mm but the longest distance is 58 mm for Tasks 2 and 3.

++ In the 2nd and 3rd tasks, hexagonal blocks could be used only on XY-plane horizontally.
+In the cube block system (1st task), cube blocks can be used XY- plane, and Z-plane together.
+And the same insert element of the block can be used horizontally and vertically.

++ In the 2nd and 3rd tasks, insert parts can not be moved inside the hexagon block.
+Because of this unlimited design property, newly designed inserts can be used in the setup.
+These inserts are used without hexagon block base and lid parts.

 ### A short Message For the next UC2 Designers
 You see the beauty of UC2.
 We had an idea and tried it and shared our experiences with you.
 UC2 is an open-source and improvable project for everybody.
 If you have any new idea, let's try and share your experiences with us.
 Keep dreaming and improving UC2 with next versions.

+### Reference

+[1] Honeycomb reference: Zhang, Q., Yang, X., Li, P., Huang, G., Feng, S., Shen, C., Han, B., Zhang, X., Jin, F., Xu, F., & Lu, T. J. (2015).
+Bioinspired engineering of honeycomb structure – Using nature to inspire human innovation.
+Progress in Materials Science, 74, 332–400. https://doi.org/10.1016/j.pmatsci.2015.05.001